 MVP live in under 6 months.
 47% engagement.
 800+ quiz completions.
 38% reduction in quiz abandonment.
 Organic search nearly tripled month over month.

 Those engagement numbers sit above what is typical for early healthtech, where most education apps struggle to get past a single session.
 The reason is not the AI.
 It is that the product earned enough trust for people to come back to a topic most of them had been dismissed about for years.
-FLUXX went from clinical research with no delivery system to a working product with 120 active users, 30+ symptom education pages, and a phase-based AI scoring engine that a 20-member Clinician Advisory Board had actually reviewed.
+FLUXX went from clinical research with no delivery system to a working product with 120 active users, 30+ symptom education pages, and a phase-based AI scoring engine validated by real clinicians (founder Dr. Flagg and Dr. Aoife O'Sullivan), with an AI-simulated clinician panel doing the cheap first-pass review.

 When I joined, FLUXX had a founder with deep clinical expertise and a strong mission, but no product infrastructure.
 Ideas lived in conversations.
 There was no backlog, no delivery cadence, and no shared definition of "MVP."